 There is no shortage of passion on this ship.
 When you think about it, to devote a month of your life to discovery, you have to love what you do.
-The crew, they can spend up to six months at sea.
+The crew can spend up to six months at sea.
 I asked the Captain if he misses home while he is “out here” and he told me, “ this is not here, it’s just not there.”
 Translation-this is his home.

 I ran across a scientist today who was excited about….poop!
 Yeah, poop.
 Turns out it is pretty powerful stuff.
 Phytoplankton gives off oxygen, Zooplankton eats the Phytoplankton and poops.
 In turn, the waste material sucks CO2 out of the air before sinking.
 Someday, thousands of years from now, it might mean oil.
 Wow-right!
 Next time you swallow a big gulp of salt water think on that.

 Though my fire is fueled by something a bit different from the scientists, I am amazed at the parallels between our crafts.
 They are here to discover the unknown; I am here for the untold story.
 In that, there is sacrifice.
-There are holidays without family, long hours and adventures that test your resilience.
+There are holidays without family, long hours and moments that test your resilience.
 Heck, test your level of passion.

 After looking at one of the scientists breathtaking photos today, I suggested that he consider a career change.
-Without hesitation he said, “not a chance,” and I thought, I know what you mean.
+Without hesitation he said, “not a chance,” and I thought--I know what you mean.